 Holding at its core a strong sense of purpose among teammates that nurture personal growth and joy to work, Katariba's organizational culture enables its individuals and teams to continue progressing.

-We provided 1,224 students in Tohoku and 955 middle school students in Kumamoto with the ability to imagine their own futures.
+We provided 1,476 students in Tohoku with the ability to imagine their own futures.

-At Unnan in Shimane Prefecture, we delivered career counselling to 491 middle school students, as well as truancy support for 88 students in elementary and middle school.
+At Unnan in Shimane Prefecture, we delivered career counselling to 772 middle and high school students, as well as truancy support for 61 students in elementary and middle school.

 I think that Otsuchi Ringakusha isn't just a place to study, it's also a place where you can meet many different people and discover what you want to do.
 When you find that person you want to be like, what you want to do gradually becomes clearer.
 If the earthquake hadn't happened, I wouldn't have lost things dear to me or have these painful memories.
 However, the Ringakusha came to Otsuchi after the earthquake happened, and many supportive people came, so I feel I got something valuable out of it.